 MISSION & VISION

-Extreme Kids & Crew has now been operating for over three years.
-We have had over four hundred families from every borough of New York City take part.
-Children with autism, sensory processing disorders, ADHD, down's syndrome, cerebral palsy, spina bifida, epilepsy, blindness, deafness, and many more irregularities, diagnosed and not, have taken our classes, participated in our open plays, attended our free monthly concerts.
+Extreme Kids & Crew has now been operating for over five years.
+We have had nearly fifteen hundred families from every borough of New York City take part.
+Children with autism, sensory processing disorders, ADHD, down's syndrome, cerebral palsy, spina bifida, epilepsy, and many other irregularities, diagnosed and not, have taken our classes, participated in our open plays, attended our free monthly concerts.
 Families come from every economic class and a great variety of cultures.
 What ties us together is the experience of living with and loving a child who is different.

 When I started Extreme Kids & Crew.
 I had not realized how inspired I would be by the other parents and children I would meet, nor was I prepared for the generosity and enthusiasm of musicians and artists and other volunteers who have made our program such a creative powerhouse.
 I was warned that starting such a program would tax my energies, instead it gave me energy.
 The friendships that I have made through Extreme Kids and Crew have widened and sweetened my world.
 I invite you to drop by and experience it for yourself!